pimpnamedsleekback/gpg/content/gravity/gravity_data.rst

 from the Bouguer anomaly graph (red).

-- **Latitude correction**: The earth's poles are closer to the center of the equator than is the equator.
+- **Latitude correction**: The earth's poles are closer to the center of the earth than is the equator.
 However, there is more mass under the equator and there is an opposing centrifugal acceleration at the equator.
 The net effect is that gravity is greater at the poles than the equator.